nicotsx/ironmount/README.md

 Ironmount can also be used as a Docker volume plugin, allowing you to mount your volumes directly into other Docker containers.
 This enables seamless integration with your containerized applications.

-In order to enable this feature, you need to run Ironmount with privileged mode and mount several items from the host.
+In order to enable this feature, you need to run Ironmount with several items shared from the host.
 Here is an example of how to set this up in your `docker-compose.yml` file:

 ```diff
 services: